- There could be many reasons why the wireless mouse is not working, including a dead battery.

 - Restart your PC to let the changes take effect.

 Once the PC has re-started, connect the mouse. you will now have to single out the program that might be hampering with the mouse performance.
-For this, perform the following steps.
+For this, go to the next step.

-- Once done, manually select only one half from the services list.
+- Manually select only one half from the services list.

 - Click on OK to close the System Configuration dialog box.